istanbuljs/caching-transform/readme.md

 Type: `string`
 Default: `empty string`

-A string that uniquely identifies your transform, a typical salt value might be the concatenation of the module name of your transform and it's version':
+A string that uniquely identifies your transform, a typical salt value might be the concatenation of the module name of your transform and its version':

 ```js
   const pkg = require('my-transform/package.json');
   const salt = pkg.name + ':' + pkg.version;
 ```

 Including the package version in the salt ensures existing cache entries will be automatically invalidated when you bump the version of your transform.
+If your transform relies on additional dependencies, and the transform output might change as those dependencies update, then your salt should incorporate the versions of those dependencies as well.

 ##### transform